mkstratos/stj_pv/ReadMe.md

     1. Interpolate to obtain potential temperature ($\Theta$) as a function of latitude on a surface of constant IPV, chosen in configuration file

-    2. Numerically compute meridional gradient of this surface using a polynomal fit (Chebyshev polynomials of degree 8 used by default)
+    2. Numerically compute meridional gradient of this surface using a polynomial fit (Chebyshev polynomials of degree 8 used by default)

     3. The jet location is determined to be at a relative maximum in the northern hemisphere, or minimum in the southern hemisphere of the meridional gradient of potential temperature on the PV surface at each time and longitude